cjavad/hashit/docs/usage.md

                         output output to an output (file)

 devtools:
-  -t, --trace           Print traceback of any error cathed and exit
+  --trace               Print traceback of any error cathed and exit --strict              Exit non-zero on any errors

 MIT, Copyrigth (c) 2017-2018 Javad Shafique